 Shocking, sanitizing or chlorinating a swimming pool or spa is a regular process of adding chlorine to your pool or spa water, to raise and maintain free chlorine (FC) at recommended level of 3ppm for a swimming pool and 3-6ppm for a hot tub.

-Shocking a swimming pool can also mean maintaining very high FC levels between 8ppm to 16ppm or more to kill algae or ammonia, which come as a result of poor sanitization of pool and spa.
+Shocking a swimming pool can also mean SLAM (shock level and maintain), which is adding chlorine in your pool and maintaining very high FC levels between 12ppm to 24ppm for a non-salwater pool and 28ppm to 31ppm for a saltwater pool, in order to kill algae or ammonia that come as a result of poor sanitization of pool and spa.